stevenjwest/projectmanagr/README.md

 Markdown.

-This package facilitates the management of project documentation in R Markdown files, including forming Project Documents, creating Project Notes to meet Goals, Deliverables and Tasks in Project Documents, and allowing the efficient storage and analysis of data within this structure.
+This package facilitates the management of project documentation in R Markdown files, including:

+- forming Project Documents,

+- creating Project Notes to meet Goals, Deliverables and Tasks in Project Documents,

+- and allowing the efficient storage and analysis of data within this structure.

 It comprises several modules: